TakahiroTanaka-dev/fleamarket_sample_79d/README.md

 |icon|string||

 ### Association
-- has_many :items
+- has_many :items dependent: :destroy
 - has_one :address
-- has_many :comments
+- has_many :comments  dependent: :destroy
-- has_many :favorites
+- has_many :favorites dependent: :destroy
 - has_one :card

 ## favoritesテーブル